 On Friday 14th October 2022, the Let’s Talk better campaign to was launched live on air in Zeenat Noorani’s Mindset Matters Radio show, together with Darren Weale of In Tune PR.

 Wellbeing and Mindset Coach Zeenat of Vida de la Mariposa Coaching and Darren feel passionately that ‘All of us can learn to be better at talking and listening to fellow humans’.
 That is a line from the book ‘Let’s Talk’ by broadcaster Nihal Arthanayake, but it is the tip of an iceberg, as there are many more threads to be woven into that simple statement.
 Above all, as Zeenat says, ‘We know there is a problem on many levels, but we also know something can be done about it, and that is exactly what we will be doing.’

-Let’s Talk better – a campaign and what will become a toolkit to inspire better conversations – is a collaboration between Wellbeing and Mindset Coach Zeenat Noorani and Darren Weale, a Public Relations (RR) consultant.
+Let’s Talk Better – a campaign and what will become a toolkit to inspire better conversations – is a collaboration between Wellbeing and Mindset Coach Zeenat Noorani and Darren Weale, a Public Relations (PR) consultant.

 Where did Let’s Talk better start?
 For Zeenat, when she became a Wellbeing and Mindset Coach and she realised she wanted to make a difference to people’s mental health.
 She recognised that there is a mental health crisis, and part of it even now is the many areas of stigma around the topics that contains.
 So, she started an online radio show to help change that, named Mindset Matters.
 On her show, every week she talks about many areas of mental health and has guests who join her in talking about, de-mystifying, and offering advice around often taboo subjects such as suicide.